 Another strategy is to invest in a commercial real estate, like mobile home parks, apartment buildings and strip malls, to start earning interest on the capital invested.

-By joining this association, you’ll get a chance of learning the best Kenya real estate practices from more experienced investors within or outside Nairobi.
-But more importantly, you may meet sellers who are willing to let out their properties with no down payment, or who are willing to give you all the support you need in your search.
+By joining this association, you’ll get the chance of learning the best Kenya real estate practices from more experienced investors within or outside Nairobi.
+But more importantly, you may meet sellers who are willing to let out their properties with no down payment or who are willing to give you all the support you need in your search.

 See Also: How to Make Money in Kenya This Year

 Now, unless your investment is within Nairobi, it may take you some time before you eventually find someone to buy it immediately or a tenant to rent it as quickly as you had projected.
 Because of that, it’s always advisable to build your own cash reserve while starting out.
 This can at least, cover your mortgage for six months as you continue looking for a tenant or buyer to respectively rent or purchase your property.